 - Fee: No fee.
 Open to the public.

-Ocean Park is Hong Kong's most popular theme park and amusement park, and it is only about three kilometers or two miles to the west.
-There are land and sea animals on display, many different kinds of rides, and performing sea animals.
-A tram in Ocean Park gives a good view of Repulse Bay.
+- Ocean Park: It is Hong Kong's most popular theme park and amusement park, and it is only about three kilometers or two miles to the west.